Did I Make A Mistake Painting My Walls White?

 White walls have long been hailed as the epitome of chic, timeless interior design.
 They're clean, versatile, and can make spaces feel larger and more airy.

-But as any seasoned interior designer will tell you, the choice of wall colour is a deeply personal one, and what works for some may not work for others.
+As any seasoned interior designer will tell you, the choice of wall colour is a deeply personal one, and what works for some may not work for others.
+White walls pros and cons have been around for decades and aren’t going anywhere too soon.

 So, if you've found yourself pondering “Did I make a mistake painting my walls white”? you're not alone.